devikapolavarapu/slingshot-dev-intelligence/README.md

 Team Lead
 puppy567567@gmail.com

-Built as part of the AMD Slingshot Hackathon.
+Built for the AMD Slingshot Hackathon.

 ## Vision

-This prototype lays the foundation for a scalable, context-aware development intelligence platform that enhances productivity, identifies behavioral trends early, and augments engineering workflows beyond traditional code assistants.
-The long-term direction includes advanced analytics, team-level intelligence dashboards, and deeper integration into development ecosystems.
+This prototype represents the foundation of a context-aware engineering intelligence platform.
+The long-term direction includes deeper behavioral analytics, team-level productivity intelligence, and integration into modern development ecosystems.

+The goal is simple: elevate development from reactive tooling to intelligent, insight-driven workflows.